ttumiel/MinedForChange/README.md

 ```

-On Mac or Linux, to verify the gpg signature of the `sha256sum.txt` file and thus prooving its originality from Mined For Change, type the following:
+On Mac or Linux, to verify the gpg signature of the `sha256sum.txt` file and thus proving its originality from Mined For Change, type the following:

 ```bash
 gpg --verify sha256sum.txt.asc sha256sum.txt